Donald Trump And Kim Jong-Un’s Vietnam Summit Ends In Disagreement Over Sanctions

 — CNN (@CNN) February 27, 2019

-Despite the fact it might be a long time before the two men meet again, the U.S. President defended his relationship with Kim yet again, describing him as “quite a guy and quite a character” and claiming their link “is very strong.”
-Trump also argued that he believed Kim was truthful when claiming he didn’t know about the treatment of American student Otto Warmbier, who died in U.S. ground after being sent back home from North Korea in a critical health condition in June 2017.
+Despite the fact it might be a long time before the two men meet again, the U.S. president defended his relationship with Kim yet again, describing him as “quite a guy and quite a character” and claiming their link “is very strong.”
+Trump also argued that he believed Kim was truthful when claiming he didn’t know about the treatment of American student Otto Warmbier, who died on U.S. ground after being sent back home from North Korea in a critical health condition in June 2017.

 US President Donald Trump and North Korea's leader Kim Jong-un shake hands, ahead of summit in Hanoi, Vietnamhttps://t.co/syvYpBx0kD pic.twitter.com/JY2kN7bpRb